If you want to do SEO yourself….you can!

 - Getting links to your SEO’d content

-- Making sure your technical SEO is done properly
+- Make sure your technical SEO is done properly

 Which one of these is the most important?